Codecademy/docs/content/git/concepts/fork/fork.md

   - 'learn-the-command-line'
 ---

-**Fork** is making a duplicate of an existing repository.
-This "fork" becomes a separate undertaking that you are in charge of.
+A **fork** is making a duplicate of an existing repository.
+This "fork" becomes a separate undertaking that the user is in charge of.
 Collaboration, experimentation, and contributions to open-source code are made possible by forking.
 It enables developers worldwide to collaborate, make changes, and contribute to projects while retaining the integrity of the source code.
 It is a secure approach to modify and test code without changing the original.

 ## Steps to Fork a Repository